beacon-biosignals/StableHashTraits.jl/README.md

 StableHashTraits aims to guarantee a stable hash so long as you only upgrade to non-breaking versions (e.g. `StableHashTraits = "1"` in `[compat]` of `Project.toml`); any changes in an object's hash in this case would be considered a bug.

 > [!WARNING]
-> Hash versions 4 constitutes a substantial redesign of StableHashTraits so as to more conservatively avoid realiance on the internals of Base julia and packages.
+> Hash versions 4 constitutes a substantial redesign of StableHashTraits so as to avoid realiance on the internals of Base julia and packages.
 Hash versions 1-3 are deprecated and will be removed in a soon-to-be released StableHashTraits 2.0.
 Hash version 4 will remain unchanged in this 2.0 release.
-Hash version 1 is the default version if you don't specify a version.
+For backwards compatibility, hash version 1 is currently the default version if you don't specify a version.
 You can read the documentation for hash version 1 [here](https://github.com/beacon-biosignals/StableHashTraits.jl/blob/v1.0.0/README.md) and hash version 2-3 [here](https://github.com/beacon-biosignals/StableHashTraits.jl/blob/v1.1.8/README.md).

 <!--The START_ and STOP_ comments are used to extract content that is also repeated in the documentation-->
 <!--START_OVERVIEW-->